Kiryas Joel murder conspiracy: Kidnapping and murder plot

 On September 2, 2016, Levin met Liebowitz at Woodbury Commons, and from the conversation they had he appeared to know exactly what Goldberg had planned, even though Liebowitz did not understand the Modern Hebrew language.
 Liebowitz opined that Masri, a taxi driver who occasionally traveled to Montreal could "miss a night, or even two or three" before his family grew concerned.
 Liebowitz added:

 Liebowitz then laughed and said he would carry on as if he knew nothing, letting the blame fall to Goldberg and the wife's family.

-Although Leibowitz later questioned the need to kill the victim instead of merely torturing him, Levin suggested they change the operation from a kidnapping to a murder.
+Although Liebowitz later questioned the need to kill the victim instead of merely torturing him, Levin suggested they change the operation from a kidnapping to a murder.

 Arrests and convictions

 On September 6, 2016 Goldberg and Liebowitz met with Levin at a hotel in Central Valley.
 Levin told the two that "Masri was half dead already," and they agreed to "do the bullet."
 Goldberg said he would need proof of death to present to the beth din in order to declare the marriage over.
 Liebowitz asked Goldberg:

 As Levin promised to give Goldberg a video of the victim with a bullet in his head, the FBI burst in and arrested Goldberg and Liebowitz.

 At a news conference the following day, Manhattan U.S. Attorney Preet Bharara referred to the plot as "chilling."

 On September 11, 2016, Binyamin Gottlieb was arrested as he boarded a flight to Ukraine at John F. Kennedy International Airport in Queens, New York.

 On July 27, 2017, Liebowitz pleaded guilty to conspiracy to commit extortion.

 On September 15, 2017, Gottlieb pleaded guilty to concealing a felony.

 On September 28, 2017, Goldberg pleaded guilty to conspiracy to commit kidnapping and murder-for-hire.

 On November 30, 2017, U.S. District Judge Sidney H. Stein sentenced Goldberg to 3 years in prison, Liebowitz to 2 years, and Gottlieb to 1 year's probation.